Windows timeline reconstruction

 Pricing confidence and free-to-paid path

-Free includes current-day replay with granular detected categories so users can verify value quickly.
-Pro unlocks 30-day history, export, and custom category rules at $8/month (or $80/year).
+Free includes today's replay (1-day history) with granular detected categories, read-only access to the built-in category rules, and the diagnostics panel — so users can verify value quickly.
+Pro unlocks 30-day history, day navigation (← →), CSV export, and editable custom category rules at $7/month (or $59/year).
+The same license activates on both Windows and macOS.

 This gives users enough time to build habit with full visibility first, then unlock tailored classification and deeper review when they need trend and invoice reporting.